 I love inventing new methods for how I do things, and experimenting with ideas.
 To save time and cost, I painted on tiny square canvases for this project, which made the effort a bit tedious.
 I used fine detail brushes and felt very constrained.
 I had a headache when done, as I couldn’t freely paint in my usual style and had to stay so tightly on task.
 But, it was the right decision because I wanted to fit this little game in between other projects I’m doing.
 As a working artist, sometimes I have to modify how I create art, so that I can stay on schedule.
 It’s a worthy sacrifice because it pushes me to produce more work and become who I want to be.

 I call this series “Crocus in Snow“.
 When the first flowers pop up through the ground- even through snow- our hearts leap with hope that spring is coming soon.
 Some winters are darker and longer than others.
 A simple flower means so much.

-“50 Oil Paintings Inspired by Savannah, Georgia” book + FREE SHIPPING
+“50 Oil Paintings Inspired by Savannah, Georgia” book + FREE SHIPPING (USA only)

 150 page beautiful art book with high quality pages and special gift supplement (13 extra copies for personal use to frame, make crafts, give away).
 All images have related videos to watch Natalie paint the art, available on this website.

 “50 Oil Paintings Inspired by my Christian Faith” book + FREE SHIPPING (USA only)